Gender Reassignment Surgery

 MTF (Male to Female) Surgery

-About 80% of sex reassignment patients are satisfied with their results.
+About 80 percent of sex reassignment patients are satisfied with their results.